-We depend on the business and technical expertise of our management and key personnel, including Paul Joyce, the President and Chief Executive Officer.
+We depend on the business and technical expertise of our management and key personnel, including Bryce Roxburgh, the President and Chief Executive Officer.
 It is unlikely that this dependence will decrease in the near term.
 As our operations expand, additional general management resources will be required.
 We may not be able to attract and retain additional qualified personnel and this would have a negative effect on our operations.
-We have entered into a formal services agreement with Paul Joyce, our President and Chief Executive Officer.
+We have not entered into a formal services agreement with Bryce Roxburgh, our Chief Executive Officer.
 We maintain no "key man" life insurance on any members of our management or directors.